-5 Subproportionality and Decreasing Impatience
+4 Subproportionality and Decreasing Impatience

 In this section we deal with the implications of specific types of probability weighting functions for observed discounting behavior.
 The most widely used specification of a globally subproportional probability weighting function is Prelec (1998)'s "standard" two-parameter specification.
-While this standard specification has been extensively used in experimental research, Prelec (1998)'s discussion of other forms has been largely ignored in by experimental economics.
-His paper provides a wealth of insights into three different patterns of subproportionality, all of which are derived from preference conditions.
-As it will become apparent, in our framework these types of subproportional probability weighting functions transfer nicely to well-known specifications of discount functions.
-Additionally, we examine neo-additive weights, which are particularly useful in the context of ambiguity (see the extension of our results to the case of ambiguity in Appendix B.3).
+While this standard specification has been extensively used in experimental research, Prelec (1998)'s discussion of other forms has been largely ignored by experimental economics.
+His paper provides a wealth of insights into three different patterns of subproportionality, all of which are derived from preference conditions.16 As it will become apparent, in our framework these types of subproportional probability weighting functions transfer nicely to well-known specifications of discount functions.
+Additionally, we examine neo-additive weights, which are particularly useful in the context of ambiguity.

 Our discussion centers on the measurement of the degree of subproportionality.
-As mentioned above, subproportionality reflects convexity of the probability weighting function in loglog coordinates, i.e. convexity of $\omega(\ln p) = \ln (w(p))$ .
-Therefore, one can define degrees of relative and absolute subproportionality in terms of the Arrow-Pratt indices of convexity of $\omega$ , $RC(\omega)$ and $AC(\omega)$ :
+As mentioned above, subproportionality reflects convexity of the probability weighting function in loglog coordinates, i.e. convexity of $\omega(\ln p) = \ln(w(p))$.
+Therefore, one can define degrees of relative and absolute subproportionality in terms of the Arrow-Pratt indices of convexity of ω , $RC(\omega)$ and $AC(\omega)$: